davidyakobovitch/columbia_workshop/README.md

 - Review the Data science workflow
 - Create problems from the analytical mind of a data science professional

-### Part One: KMeans
+### Part One: KMeans and Clustering Techniques
 - Determine the difference between supervised and unsupervised learning.
 - Demonstrate how to apply k-means clustering.

-### Part Two: DBScan
+- Explore additional clustering techniques

-- Demonstrate how to apply density-based clustering (DBSCAN).
+### Part Two: Decision Trees
-- Define the Silhouette Coefficient and explain how it relates to clustering.
+- Discuss the Fundamentals of Logic conditions with Decision trees and additional techniques

 ---